-The Company also continues to improve the customer experience at its retail stores.
-Over the past three years, the Company has renovated 48 Market division stores, providing customers with an elevated shopping experience focused on innovative fresh food concepts, a breadth of assortment and food-focused customer service.
+Over the past three years, our market stores continue to perform well, delivering full service value and great products that customers expect from us, the Company has renovated 69 Market division stores, providing customers with an elevated shopping experience focused on innovative fresh food concepts, a breadth of assortment and food-focused customer service.
 Discount focused stores have been refreshed by bringing a wider selection of organics and healthier alternatives to value focused shoppers.
-Expanded multicultural offerings and the expansion of the T&T banner to a total of 31 stores has greatly increased the Company's multicultural offerings.
-In addition, there are 449 Shoppers Drug Mart stores with a BeautyBOUTIQUE by Shoppers Drug Mart department, which includes 26 enhanced-format BeautyBOUTIQUE by Shoppers Drug Mart locations, a market-leading destination for cosmetics and beauty products in Canada.

-The Company initiated a program in 2021 to optimize its retail store network, to better serve customers and improve its overall profitability.
-In 2022, Loblaw made approximately \$86 million in one-time capital investments to further improve its store network, including 16 store conversions, and downsizing one store.
+Expanded multicultural offerings and the expansion of the T&T banner to a total of 33 stores has greatly increased the Company's multicultural offerings.
+In addition, there are 457 Shoppers Drug Mart stores with a BeautyBOUTIQUE by Shoppers Drug Mart department, which includes 26 enhanced-format BeautyBOUTIQUE by Shoppers Drug Mart locations, a market-leading destination for cosmetics and beauty products in Canada.
+Loblaw made approximately \$213 million in one-time capital investments to further improve its store network, including 34 store conversions, and downsizing 5 stores.